Berov/GoogleDeveloperChallengeScholarship-AndroidBasics-Nanodegree-2018/EighthProject-InventoryApp-Stage1/README.md

-# Realisation: Darts Strore App
+# Realisation: Darts Store App
 Added two Buttons and a Toast to check if the datebase works well.

 ![GitHub Logo](Screenshots/screen1.png)